Roof Inspection Priorities for Sandy

 - Turn the inspection into a practical next-step scope

-Sandy Mountain Spec requires specific ice and water shield configurations, and larger reroof scopes often need documented ventilation, flashing, and exposed-slope detailing before closeout.
+Sandy Mountain Spec requires specific ice and water shield configurations.